olayasturias/uw_img_sim/README.md

 ## Examples of returned ouputs

-Below there is an example of the returned output with the `uw_turbid.model` in the uuv simulator environment `subsea_bop_panel`.
+Below there are some example of the returned output with the `uw_turbid.model` , the `mediterranean.model` and the `cantabrico3.model`. in the uuv simulator environment `subsea_bop_panel`.
 You can launch this model as:

 ```bash